 SLIME is a Emacs mode for Common Lisp development.
 Inspired by existing systems such Emacs Lisp and ILISP, we are working to create an environment for hacking Common Lisp in.

 This frugal page is an invitation to learn more about what's going on.

-SLIME works with GNU Emacs versions 21 and later, and with XEmacs version 21 on
+SLIME works with GNU Emacs versions 21 and later, and with XEmacs version 21 on Unix, OSX, and Win32.

 The currently supported Common Lisp implementations are:

-You can check out the latest version with:
+You can also grab the latest release.

 We have a manual (as pdf) that explains what SLIME can do and how to use it.